 ● Furthermore, understanding religious context also allows policy leaders to tap into the existing resources in communities.
 Religious leaders tend to adopt long-term perspectives on issues that would be beneficial to incorporate in security discussions.

 ● An attitude of pluralism must be at the center of interfaith dialogue.
-Given the context of mass migration, particularly in Europe, now more than ever we will be challenged to examine and reexamine the nexus of religion and security.
-Dr. Jennifer Veninga offered suggestions on how we can, “bridge the gaps” between faiths by accepting and acknowledging difference while seeing the commonalities and opportunity for collaboration.
+Given the magnitude of mass migration, now more than ever, we will be challenged to examine and reexamine the nexus of religion and security.
+Dr. Jennifer Veninga offered suggestions on how we can, “bridge the gaps” between faiths by accepting and acknowledging differences while seeing the commonalities and opportunity for collaboration.

 Imam Yahya Pallavicini, President of COREIS, the Islamic Religious Community of Italy, via video-teleconference.

 After the conclusion of the forum, Despina Afentouli of NATO offered a guest lecture in Dr. Matthew De Santis’ class on International Organizations.

 (from right to left) Dr. Sharyl Cross, Director & Distinguished Professor Kozmetsky Center, St. Edward's University; Despina Afentouli, Program Manager Partnerships & Cooperative Security, Regional Coordinator Caucasus & Central Asia at NATO; Father Lou Brusatti, St. Edward’s University Professor Emeritus; Dr. Jennifer Veninga, religious studies professor, St. Edward’s University; Dr. Kelley Coblentz Bautch, religious studies professor, St. Edward’s University; Dr. Elizabeth Prodromou, The Fletcher School of Law and Diplomacy (Tufts University)